Darjeeling Himalayan Railway: Film

 Several films have depicted the railway.
 Protagonist Rajesh Khanna sings "Mere Sapno Ki Rani" to heroine Sharmila Tagore, who is on the train, in the 1969 film Aradhana.
 Other films which include the railway are Barfi!, Parineeta and Raju Ban Gaya Gentleman.
 An anthropomorphized version of one of the B-Class locomotives appears briefly in Disney's Planes (2013) when an airplane flies through a tunnel and nearly collides with the train.

 Television

+The BBC series "The World About Us" made a documentary episode about the Indian Railways in 1975, titled "The Romance of Indian Railways".
+The documentary included a section on Darjeeling Himalayan Railway, with colour footage of the original steam trains in use.

 The BBC made a series of three documentaries on the mountain railways of India, which was first broadcast in February 2010.
 The first episode covers the Darjeeling Himalayan Railway, the second the Nilgiri Mountain Railway, and the third the Kalka–Shimla Railway.
 The documentaries, directed by Tarun Bhartiya, Hugo Smith and Nick Mattingly, were produced by Gerry Troyna.
 The documentary on Darjeeling Himalayan Railway was directed by Tarun Bhartiya.
 The series won the UK Royal Television Society Award in June 2010.